Nairobi, Kenya

 When we asked people what advice they would give someone preparing to move to Nairobi, they said:

 "Nairobi is a vibrant and diverse city, and expats should be prepared for a unique cultural experience.
 It is important to research the local laws and customs before moving to Nairobi, as well as the cost of living and the availability of housing.
 Expats should also be aware of the security situation in the city, and take necessary precautions to ensure their safety.
 Additionally, expats should familiarize themselves with the local language, Swahili, as it is widely spoken in Nairobi.
-Finally, expats should take the time to explore the city and its many attractions, from its bustling markets to its stunning national parks," wrote a member in Nairobi.
+Finally, expats should take the time to explore the city and its many attractions, from its bustling markets to its stunning national parks," said one expat in Nairobi.

 How do I find a place to live in Nairobi?